UKHSA-Internal/data-dashboard-api/docs/environment_variables.md

 Local default template used by the backend:
 - `http://localhost:3000/preview?slug={slug}&t={token}`

-The backend always appends an `et` parameter (Unix epoch integer) to the redirect URL when an embargo time is active.
+The backend appends an `et` parameter to the redirect URL when embargo time travel is used.
+The value is either a Unix epoch integer or the literal string `now`.
 This is added automatically and does not need to be included in the template.

 If omitted, the local default template is used.